ant0nlo/E-commerce/README.md

 3. cd frontend
 4. npm start

+###Running the Admin Panel
+-**The Admin Panel provides a user-friendly interface for administrators to manage products in the database.
+It allows adding new products, editing existing ones, and deleting products seamlessly without direct database interaction.**
+- cd admin
+- npm start

+-**Admin Features**
+-Add New Products
+-Edit Existing Products:
+-Delete Products
+-Manage Categories

 ## Usage
 - Open your web browser and navigate to `http://localhost:3000` to view the application.
+- The Admin Panel will be accessible at `http://localhost:3001` (If port 3001 is in use, you might need to specify a different port.)

 ## Features
 - User Authentication